Home » Africa » South Africa Google Maps & Wiki

 Its capital city is Pretoria, where the local time zone is UTC+2, which is 7 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Pretoria: N/A.

 For nature lovers, we do note the following elevation data regarding South Africa; mean elevation: 1,034 m, elevation extremes; lowest point: Atlantic Ocean 0 m, highest point: Njesuthi 3,408 m.
-The lengths of its total coastline are: 2,798 km and the length of the land boundaries is total: 5,244 km.
+The length of its total coastline are: 2,798 km and the length of the land boundaries is total: 5,244 km.

 Current environmental issues in South Africa; lack of important arterial rivers or lakes requires extensive water conservation and control measures; growth in water usage outpacing supply; pollution of rivers from agricultural runoff and urban discharge; air pollution resulting in acid rain; soil erosion; desertification.